 Sherlock: The Game Is Now | Immersive Escape Room

-NOTE: Sherlock: The Game Is Now will open in London in December 2018.
-Tickets are on sale NOW and cost £54pp – book yours right HERE.
+NOTE: Sherlock: The Game Is Now is on, er, now.
+Tickets are for teams of 4-6 people and cost £54pp – book yours right HERE.